Conditions of access

 Entry to an SA Water site is subject to conditions as prescribed by the South Australian Water Corporation Act 1994.

-In addition, any non-compliance with these access conditions may result in an expiation of $315 or a maximum penalty of $2,500.
+In addition, any non-compliance with these access conditions may result in an expiation or prosecution.

 Bicycle: a vehicle with two or more wheels that is built to be propelled by human power through a belt, chain or gears, including electric power assisted pedal cycles with a power output of up to 250W (as defined by the Road Traffic Act 1961).
 This does not include electric scooters, which may not be used in reservoir reserves.

 Canoe: a boat which is propelled by means of single paddle(s) and user(s) kneeling or sitting at the bow and rear of the boat.
-The width/length–ratio of kayaks is above 1:3.
+The width/length–ratio of canoes is above 1:3.

 Designated area: an area defined by SA Water for a particular purpose.

-Event: any public or private, ticketed or un-ticketed, planned gathering of people which is outside the normal everyday activity of the reservoir (even if held regularly).
+Event: any public or private, ticketed or un-ticketed, planned gathering of people which is outside the normal everyday activity of the reservoir reserve (even if held regularly).
 An event can offer cultural, social, lifestyle and sporting experiences.
-Events can be held in a single day or over multiple days (but not be ongoing).
+Events can be held in a single day or over multiple days, but cannot be ongoing.

 ISO 6185: The international standard specifying the minimum safety characteristics required for the design, manufacture, and testing of inflatable boats, including canoes and kayaks.

-Kayak: a boat which is propelled by means of double paddle(s) and user(s) sitting in line in a mid-boat position.
+Kayak: a boat which is propelled by means of double-bladed paddle(s) and user(s) sitting in line in a mid-boat position.
 The width/length–ratio of kayaks is above 1:3.

 Reservoir: the body of water, including areas accessible to the public and not, the latter delineated by a line of buoys.